DON'T MISS OUT

 How to Calculate Net Sales?

-The Net Sales of your business are typically reported in the income statement.
-Your income statement showcases the total expenses of your business in the form of three different categories.
-These include direct expenses, indirect expenses, and capital expenses.
+The net sales of your business are typically reported in the income statement.
+Your income statement showcases the total expenses of your business in the form of three different categories, including direct expenses, indirect expenses, and capital expenses.

-Thus, your net sales are represented in the section of the income statement where all the direct expenses are indicated.
-Furthermore, each business may not have to necessarily represent Net Sales in its income statement.
-This is because the components to calculate Net Sales do not apply to every business or industry.
+Your net sales are represented in the section of the income statement where all the direct expenses are indicated.
+Individual businesses may not have to necessarily represent net sales in its income statement.
+This is because the components to calculate net sales do not apply to every business or industry.

-Sales Returns are the product items that buyers return to you as a seller to take a full refund of such goods.
-Such goods are returned on account of various reasons.
+Sales returns are the product items that buyers return to you, for various reasons, as a seller to take a full refund of such goods.

-These include defective goods, excess quantity shipped, wrong items shipped, incorrect product specifications, etc.
+These reasons can include defective goods, excess quantity shipped, wrong items shipped, incorrect product specifications, etc.

-Further, these goods must be returned within a few days immediately after they are sold.
-Thus, goods returned are either recorded as Sales Return.
-Or are directly deducted from sales revenue.
+These goods must be returned within a few days immediately after they are sold, and are either recorded as sales return or are directly deducted from sales revenue.

-Thus, the following two accounts get impacted.
-An increase in sales and allowances account and a decrease in cash or accounts receivable.
+The following two accounts get impacted, an increase in sales and allowances account and a decrease in cash or accounts receivable.
 In other words, your sales return account gets debited and the cash or accounts receivable account gets credited.

-Allowances are the grants you give to your customers.
-Such grants are given when your customers agree to keep the merchandise at a price lower than the original selling price.
+Allowances are the grants you give to your customers when they agree to keep the merchandise at a price lower than the original selling price.
 You as a seller have to provide such grants on account of the inferior quality, or wrong goods sent to the customers.

-Thus, you record sales allowance as a deduction from gross sales.
-In other words, the sales return and allowances account gets debited.
-And an asset account gets credited.
+You record sales allowance as a deduction from gross sales, meaning the sales return and allowances account gets debited and an asset account gets credited.
 This results in a reduction in your gross revenue.

 Particulars Amount (in Dollar)